drevops/vortex/.scaffold/docs/content/drupal/composer.md

 you to declare the libraries your project depends on and manages ( install/update) them for you.

-DrevOps comes with a pre-configured `composer.json` file based on the [Drupal Composer project](https://github.com/drupal-composer/drupal-project), extended to support additional features and tools.
+Scaffold comes with a pre-configured `composer.json` file based on the [Drupal Composer project](https://github.com/drupal-composer/drupal-project), extended to support additional features and tools.